rokka-io/rokka-site/source/_guides/03-upload-an-image.md

 There is also the dynamic rendering that allows to specify operations in the URL without creating a stack.
 You can also use stack rendering with custom options (explained in the [rendering reference](../references/render.html)), if you need for instance different resizing options.

-Rokka supports most common image formats for generating images, mainly jpg, png, gif and webp.
+Rokka supports most common image formats for generating images, mainly JPEG, PNG, (animated) GIF, WebP and HEIC.